SlingNode/slingnode-ansible-ethereum-observability/README.md

 # Documentation

 The README file provides a basic overview only.
-Full documentation describing the role in details will be coming soon.
+Full documentation documentation is available at https://docs.slingnode.com/slingnode.ethereum_observability/

 # Requirements